MrAGi/SQLiteInspector/readme.md

 Known issues include:

-- When switching back to the "Browse data" tab the first table is always shown even if you had previously displayed another table
+- When switching back to the "Browse data" tab the first table is always shown even if you had previously displayed another table (Fixed 05/04/2013)

 ##Licensing